Sushi: History, Basic Recipes & Complete Guide to Eating Etiquette

 Today, “SUSHI” has become a universal language, and while continuing to carry on Japanese traditions, it has grown into a cuisine that continues to fascinate people across national borders.

-How to eat and manners
+How to eat sushi and manners

 Sushi can be enjoyed at both high-end and casual restaurants, but knowing a few simple manners will help you enjoy it even more.